 In the beginning, I had to do everything on my own: sales, marketing, website stuff, PR, and guiding the tours too.
 It was a challenging job.

-Nowadays I have an Italian business partner, Federico.
+Nowadays, I have an Italian business partner, Federico.
 This year, we could hire two Colombian tour guides as well.
 However, I have a lot of business development, and administrative work each day, I try to guide as many tours as I can.
 Meeting people from all around the world makes our days exciting.

-Which one is your favorite tour?
+Which one is your favourite tour?

 Now it's the Chorrera waterfall tour, which is only an hour's drive from Bogotá!
 This hike is terrific: the Andes, fog forests, friendly local people, fantastic food, and two waterfalls!
 Highly recommended, and it is still an off-beaten path.